juantronn11/grid_game/README.md

 ## Security

 - **Host access code** -- only people with the code can create games
+- **Browse access code** -- only people with the code can browse available games
 - **CSRF protection** on all forms via Flask-WTF
 - **Rate limiting** on logins (5/min), game creation (5/min), joins (10/min), claims (20/min), messages (3/min)
 - **Secure cookies** with HttpOnly and SameSite flags